Applelo/SwitchSD2Vita/README.md

 ## F.A.Q

-### I use an older version of the homebrew (lower than 2.0), Can I update safely ?
+### I use an older version of the homebrew, can I update safely ?

 Yes, you can.
-SwitchSD2Vita 2.0 and above detect if you have an old installation.
+SwitchSD2Vita detect if you have an older installation.
 You just need to use the uninstall option.

 ### Where can I download it?

-You can download [here](https://github.com/Applelo/SwitchSD2Vita/releases) and install like any like Vita homebrew.
+You can download this homebrew [here](https://github.com/Applelo/SwitchSD2Vita/releases) and install like any like Vita homebrew.
-But the application is also available on [VitaDB](https://vitadb.rinnegatamante.it/#/info/294) and so you can install it thanks to [Vita Homebrew Browser](https://github.com/devnoname120/vhbb).
+But the application is also available on [VitaDB](https://vitadb.rinnegatamante.it/#/info/294) and so, you can install it thanks to the [Vita Homebrew Browser](https://github.com/devnoname120/vhbb).

 ### The homebrew includes StorageMgr plugin?